 The relationship between the stress and the strain, i.e. the structural response of the plastics, varies from viscous to elastic.
 This means, that most of the structural plastics and reinforced plastics display a structural response, which is intermediate between the viscous and elastic states.

 In short, they are viscoelastic materials.

-Before I continue with the explanation of the viscoelastic materials, it is important that we look at the terms normally used to characterize the viscoelastic behavior of the plastics, including the idealized components of the viscoelastic models, so you can have a complete understanding of them.
+I will continue with the explanation of the viscoelastic materials.
+But before, it is important that we look at the terms normally used to characterize the viscoelastic behavior of the plastics.
+Including the idealized components of the viscoelastic models, so you can have a complete understanding of them.
 Since these expressions will be used frequently in my future articles, it is crucial that you know them.

 - Elastic response: stress is proportional to strain and independent of time.
 The response to stress is instantaneous.
 There is no permanent or irrecoverable deformation; all energy used to deform the spring is accumulated and fully recoverable.